Benchmarking World-Model Learning with Environment-Level Queries: Baseline Evaluations and Analysis

 \subsubsection{Reasoning-Model Evaluation}

-We evaluated three frontier reasoning models---Claude 4 Sonnet, Gemini 2.5 Pro, and o3---on AutumnBench.
+We evaluated five frontier reasoning models---Claude 4 Sonnet, Gemini 2.5 Pro and Flash, o3, and Qwen3-235b-a22b-thinking-2507---on AutumnBench.
 We gave one AutumnBench problem to each model at a time.
-Due to cost constraints, we evaluated each model's performance based on a single trajectory completion per problem.
+Due to API cost constraints, we evaluated each model's performance based on a single trajectory completion per problem.

-At every timestep, we provide each model with complete interaction histories, current grid state, available actions, and a description of the task-type (i.e., which $\tau$ function is being applied) corresponding to Step 1 of the \wmla protocol in \Cref{sec:formal-def}.
-We represent grid states as two-dimensional arrays of color strings, see \Cref{fig:prompt_example}.
+At each timestep, we give each model its full interaction history, current grid state, available actions, and a description of the task type (i.e., the $\tau$ function), per Step 1 of the \wmla protocol in \Cref{sec:formal-def}.
+We represent grid states as two-dimensional arrays of color strings; see \Cref{fig:prompt_example}.

-We evaluated three frontier reasoning models---Claude 4 Sonnet, Gemini 2.5 Pro, and o3---on AutumnBench.
-We gave one AutumnBench problem to each model at a time.
-Due to cost constraints, we evaluated each model's performance based on a single trajectory completion per problem.

-While humans have an implicit time limit to take actions, due to the fixed frame rate, the reasoning models are allowed to step through the environment without any time limit.
-The model can still choose not to take any action in the environment through a \texttt{no-op}.
-Similar to humans, during the interaction phase, the models can select the \texttt{go-to-test} action to transition to the test phase and the \texttt{reset} action to reset the grid to its initial state. \Cref{sec:text-interface} describes the implementation details for each task type.
+While humans face an implicit time limit from the fixed frame rate, reasoning models step through the environment untimed.
+Models can also choose not to take any action via a \texttt{no-op}.
+As with humans, during the interaction phase models can select the \texttt{go-to-test} action to enter the test phase or the \texttt{reset} action to restore the initial state. \Cref{sec:text-interface} gives implementation details per task type.